» Alcohol and Drug Counseling Program «

 RCTC offers an Associate in Science Degree in Alcohol and Drug Counseling.
 The degree includes the professional core of addiction coursework as well as the necessary general education credits.

 RCTC also offers a Certificate in Alcohol and Drug Counseling.
-The certificate option is designed for students whom have a bachelor’s degree or higher and focuses on the professional core of addiction coursework.
+The certificate option is designed for students whom have a associate’s degree or higher and focuses on the professional core of addiction coursework.